 If people do not seek treatment for RA, it can cause progressive inflammation, resulting in damage to the joints, ultimately leading to permanent disability.

 This article examines how RA affects the knees and discusses the symptoms and treatment options.

 The knees are the largest and strongest joints in the body.
 The knee consists of the kneecap, the lower end of the thighbone, and the upper end of the shinbone.
 The ends of these bones form the knee joint.

-Protective cartilage that cushions the bone as the knee bends and straightens covers the ends of the bones.
+Protective cartilage cushions the bone as the knee bends and straightens and covers the ends of the bones.
 A thin capsule of tissue called synovial membrane lines the joint.
 The role of this membrane is to release lubricating fluid that reduces friction and protects the cartilage and ligaments.